 An important aspect of the DC College Savings Plan is making all D.C. residents, regardless of socioeconomic background, aware of the affordability of higher education.
-For the past year, Community Outreach and Marketing have concentrated efforts in Wards 7 and 8.
-Wards 7 and 8 have the lowest per capita income in the District, and correspondingly, the fewest DC College Savings Plan participants of any Ward in the city.
-This year, to increase engagement, 208 events were staffed throughout the District with representation in all Wards.
-On-going efforts will focus and include Wards 7 and 8 to ensure all families can learn about the benefits of the DC College Savings Plan.
+For the past year, Community Outreach and Marketing efforts have continued in Wards 7 and 8, which have the lowest per capita income in the District, and correspondingly, the fewest DC College Savings Plan participants.
+Events were staffed throughout the District with representation in all Wards, with Ward 8 leading the Community-based activity efforts and Ward 6 leading for highest Employer-based outreach efforts.
+The DC College Savings Plan will continue to pursue every opportunity to ensure all families can learn about the benefits to saving for higher education and K-12 tuition expense at private, public or parochial school, vocation and trade schools, apprenticeship programs and the payments of student loans.